Photo of Great Horned Owl and Owlet by Janine Schutt

 • Show qualities of character and citizenship.

-1. Complete the online scholarship application form below in its entirety by (closed for 2024).
+• The solicitation period has closed.
+Complete the online scholarship application form below in its entirety by xxxx.

-2. Mail the following documentation, postmarked by (closed for 2024), to Kitsap Audubon Society Scholarship Committee P.O.
+Mail the following documentation, postmarked by xxxx, to Kitsap Audubon Society Scholarship Committee P.O.
 Box 961 Poulsbo, WA 98370:

 1. Official transcript